 In this article, you are going to find out why ski boot dryer is a good investment, what are the features you need to look for and which of the ski boot dryers performed the best.

 GearDryer Wall Mount Dryer

 This dryer can dry up to 12 ski boots and gloves simultaneously.
-It uses 2 big fans that deliver more than 200 CFM of forced airflow, which make this dryer super effective.
+It uses 2 big fans that deliver more than 200 CFM of forced airflow, which makes this dryer super effective.
 Usable for home and commercial use.

 3 Main Reasons Why You Need to Own Ski and Snowboard Boot Dryer

-Some people may prefer stationary boot dryer others prefer the portable type.
+Some people may prefer stationary boot dryers others prefer the portable type.
 Whatever the preference is, we cannot deny the fact that you need to own a ski or snowboard boot dryer due to the following reasons.

 Health: The last thing you want in cold winter temperature is to have a wet or damp ski boot.
 Aside from getting a cold, many resilient pathogens inhabit a damp environment.
 The moist interior of the boots can attract all kinds of bacteria, viruses, and molds that can cause irritation or make you sick.
-There are boot dryers have built-in UV lights or small amounts of chemicals to clean out the interiors of the boot and kill the pathogens.
+There are boot dryers that have built-in UV lights or small amounts of chemicals to clean out the interiors of the boot and kill the pathogens.

 Comfort: Not only can you get sick wearing wet or damp ski boots that are also very uncomfortable.
 Aside from drying the boots, the dryer also has a different heat level.
 The heat level is not only crucial to the drying process, but it can even heat the ski boots before you go on skiing, so that you won’t start your skiing with cold boots.

 Saves Money: We all know that a ski or snowboard boots are costly, and the last thing you want is being careless with it.
 Through regular drying after every use, you are protecting your ski or snowboard boots from getting stinky and in worst case from getting moldy.